Michał Radziwiłł Rudy: World War II

 In 1939, on the outbreak of World War II, he is alleged to have attempted to appease the Nazi Germany occupiers by offering Antonin to Adolf Hitler.
 At that time, he also declared himself a German, and welcomed the invaders as "liberators".

-After his divorce, Michał Radziwiłł had multiple debts and developed an addiction to hazard.
+After his divorce, Michał Radziwiłł had multiple debts and developed an addiction to gambling.
 When Hitler's army entered Poland Michał Radziwiłł hoped to enter the Volksliste (Nazi Party list classifying inhabitants of the German-occupied territories) and in order to do so, he delivered speeches promoting Polish surrender to the German army.
 Michał Radziwiłł also wanted to dislocate the family catacombs in the cellars of the Antonin property, and in 1939 is alleged to have offered the castle as the gift to Hitler.

 This however failed to generate him enough good will with the new authorities, and he was put under house arrest.
 In 1940 he was allowed to emigrate to France, where he spent several months in the French Riviera.
 A new wave of scandals there only confirmed his bad reputation.
 He spent the remainder of World War II with relatives near Berlin and in Switzerland.

 After the war, he settled in his second wife's estate in Tenerife, where he lived alone in increasing poverty until his death on 6 October 1955.
 He was also a Knight of Malta.